Easy Pumpkin and Parmesan Scones with Thyme

 Ingredients

-- 350 g pumpkin or butternut peeled and cut up into cubes
+- 350 grams pumpkin or butternut squash peeled and cut into cubes

-- 2 t fresh thyme leaves roughly chopped
+- 2 teaspoons fresh thyme leaves roughly chopped

 - 1 egg yolk

-- 3 T sunflower or pumpkin seeds optional for the top
+- 3 tablespoons sunflower or pumpkin seeds optional, for topping

 Instructions